manulera/ShareYourCloning/readme.md

 	output_index: some_integer
 }

-// An example of an import from a file
+// An example of an import from GenBank
 {
 	kind: 'source',
 	id: 'some_unique_id',
+	type: "genbank_id",
+ 	kind: "source",
+	genbank_id: "NM_001018957.2"
-	// A file import has no parent sequence
+	// A GenBank import has no parent sequence
 	input: [],
 	// There can only be one output selected
 	output: 'id_of_output_sequence',